odegoede/cis-nat/README.md

 # cis-nat
-exploration of putative immunogenic dsRNAs arising from cis-NATs
+Exploration of putative immunogenic dsRNAs arising from cis-NATs